Professional Services Practice Development - Dynamic Innovations Squad

 Hiring a consultant is always a big decision for buyers.
 The question is always whether or not the collaboration with the consultant will be a good investment for a lucrative return or just another expense.
 There are many books written on the legalities of working with consultants.
 This buyer's guide is more about the soft issues, like attitudes, mindsets and behaviours when seeking outside help.

-At the end of the day you can have the best legally brilliant contract but a legal document won't buy another person's commitment and dedication to your success.
+At the end of the day you can have the best legally brilliant contract but a legal document won't buy another person's commitment and ion to your success.
 And the traditional "procurement" approach to hire consultants is just an early call for disaster.
 Yes, legally everything may be in place, but emotionally you have to adversaries trying to screw each other wherever and whenever they can.

 15 Pillars Of Agile Practice Management